 Chapter six gives a more detailed account of domesticity for women.
-The house, coupled with the presence of the husband, creates a “restricted and claustrophobic” (56) atmosphere for housewives, who take refuge in memories of life outside the cage-like home.
-This is the situation Farrokhlaqa finds herself in.
+The house and the male figure who runs it create a “restricted and claustrophobic” (56) atmosphere for women, who take refuge in memories of life outside the cage-like home.
+This is the situation in which Farrokhlaqa finds herself.
 Her “loathsome” (59) husband constantly gets in the way of her happiness, refusing to afford her any sense of freedom.
 When he finally comes to the realization that she is worthy of respect and admiration, it is too late.
 His sudden change in demeanor startles Farrokhlaqa, who throws a punch at him, inadvertently killing him.
 This bit is powerful: it makes time a relevant factor in the liberation of Iranian women.
 More importantly, however, it sheds light on just how difficult it is for men to separate themselves from the patriarchal beliefs that are often adopted subconsciously—how there needs to be free time, above all things, for critical thinking and self-reflection in order to identify why abusive behavior is exercised.

 In short, Parsipur’s Women Without Men contains many instances of violence that can easily be attributed to Iran’s heavily regulated public sphere.
 Boundaries between public and private are, however, blurred when thinking about belief systems: did patriarchy form behind closed doors or out in the open?
-And are patriarchal ideals most effectively executed by government officials or fathers and brothers?
-What is interesting is that the stories Parsipur constructs involve both male and female proponents of violence, which raises certain points about women’s perpetuation of and/or resistance against the overarching patriarchy, depending on the interpretation of the reader.
+And are patriarchal ideals most effectively executed by government officials or by fathers, husbands, and brothers?
+What is interesting is that the stories Parsipur constructs involve both male and female proponents of violence, and raise certain points about women’s perpetuation of the overarching patriarchy.